ponylang/ponylang-website/docs/contribute/ci/gh-actions-security.md

 Because actions execute within our organizational trust boundary, there are security concerns that need to be considered when using actions.

-### Repojacking
+### RepoJacking

-Repojacking is when someone takes over the organization/username of an account that used to exist on GitHub and creates a repository that is already referred to by other repositories.
+RepoJacking is when someone takes over the organization/username of an account that used to exist on GitHub and creates a repository that is already referred to by other repositories.

 For example, Fred creates a very popular action at `github.com/fred/awesome-action`.
 Over time, hundreds of other repositories depend on Fred's action.
 Eventually, Fred renames his user to Freddie.
 GitHub starts redirecting `github.com/fred/awesome-action` to `github.com/freddie/awesome-action` and existing awesome-action users continue chugging along.
 Eventually, the redirect expires and GitHub makes Fred eligible a new user to create an account for.